 The Office on Violence Against Women (OVW) provides federal leadership in developing the national capacity to reduce violence against women and administer justice for and strengthen services to victims of domestic violence, dating violence, sexual assault, and stalking.
 To learn more about OVW and its funding opportunities, please visit: https://www.justice.gov/ovw/grant-programs

 Building Community Resilience

 The U.S. Attorney and Assistant U.S. Attorneys, along with other Office staff, regularly speak at schools and community meetings regarding the work of the Office as well as specific law enforcement or crime prevention issues of interest.
-Topics cover everything from Weed and Seed and obtaining federal grants to financial fraud, meth abuse, and national security.
-No fewer than two dozen of these requests are honored each year.
-If you are interested in obtaining a speaker for your group, contact contact Tammie Cuddihy, Executive Assistant to the U.S. Attorney, at (612) 664-5665 or at email@example.com.
+Topics cover everything from human trafficking, grants and training opportunities, opioid abuse, financial fraud, and national security.
+If you are interested in obtaining a speaker for your group, contact Angie LaTour, Director of Community Outreach, at Angella.LaTour@usdoj.gov.